 How do you get a client living 7,500 miles away from your current destination to sign a freelance contract?
 Unless you can teleport or cast spells, you’ll need the help of a tool like HelloSign.

-With HelloSign, you can have your clients e-sign your freelance contract template to show that they consent to the contract.
-Without a signature, a freelance contract is as useless as a waste paper with texts.
+With HelloSign, your clients can e-sign your freelance contract template to show that they consent.
+Without a signature, a freelance contract is as useless as a waste paper with text.

 - Digital signature

 Freelancers need tools as much as mechanics need their toolboxes!

 Fortunately, there are tools for all freelancers, software developers, translators, videographers, writers, designers, programmers, etc. Your job as a freelancer is to find what suits your freelance needs and go for it.
 Lucky for you, this post was made to make that job easy.

 We hope you enjoyed this article.
 If so, you might enjoy these resources: